terrablue/debris/README.md

 Now run the test.

 ```
-npm run debris
+npx debris
 ```

-As the test passed, there won't be any output (unless `explicit` is true).
+As the test passed there won't be any output (unless `explicit` is true).

 Now make the test fail by changing either side to `false` and rerun it.
-You will be told that the test 0.0.0 failed and why.
+You will be told that the test `0.0.0` failed and why.

 ### Adding a fixture

 Tests only really become useful when you have fixtures.
-Fixtures can represent classes in your application that you don't want to explicitly import over and over again in your tests, or actual fixtures you need reused in your tests.
+Fixtures can represent classes in your application that you don't want to explicitly import over and over again in your tests or actual fixtures you need reused in your tests.

 Create a fixture file in the fixtures directory, `first.js` (`test/fixtures/first.js`).